 If you need to remove wrinkles quickly, or the above tips just weren't enough, use these tips for ironing your necktie.

 1. The heat of the iron depends on the fabric of the tie, which can typically be found on the tag on the end of the tie.
 Silk and polyester ties require a cooler setting.
 Wool should be ironed at a medium heat.
 Cotton and linen ties can be ironed at higher temperatures, but still follow the necessary precautions.
 If you're not sure of your tie's fabric, it's always best to start at a cooler setting and gradually increase as needed.

-3. Start your ironing on the reverse side of the tie and when you move to the front, cover it with a piece of fabric to prevent burn marks.
+3. Start your ironing on the bacl side of the tie.
+When you move to the front, cover it with a piece of fabric to prevent burn marks.